 As technological advances and global developments change the maritime industry, cargo and freight insurance brokers might want to reevaluate their insurer relationships.
-Risk has moved beyond the peril of rough seas and insuring against hazards is increasingly complex.
+Maritime risks have moved beyond the peril of rough seas and insuring against hazards is increasingly complex.
 Changes that are impacting risk management in the maritime insurance industry include the following.

 Last December marked the arrival of the biggest container ship ever to a U.S. port.
 Most ports do not yet have the infrastructure, terminal space, dock equipment and rail connections to handle these new megaships.
-As international trade expands putting more cargo on bigger ships, there is a greater possibility for catastrophic loss from an accident in port or at sea.
+As international trade expands putting more cargo on bigger ships, there is a greater possibility for maritime risks such as catastrophic loss from an accident in port or at sea.

-Widely occurring political unrest threatens ocean travel.
+Widely occurring political unrest threatens ocean travel and creates more maritime risks.
 Pirates off the coast of Africa and criminal gangs operating in South East Asia attack ships for ransom or for cargo.
 In 2015, a Libyan warplane bomb killed two crew members when it hit a Greek oil tanker berthed at a Libyan port.

 Now that Arctic trade routes are available, shipping companies are evaluating them as a way to save time and money.
 However, a lack of infrastructure and emergency services makes responding to a casualty difficult.